jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

         - [x] All in all, I think this content is a but rough for putting at the beginning of the documentation.
 - [x] There is a clash in index pages.
 "Code Concepts.doc" and "Language.doc" may need to become one and cleaned up.
 - [x] Moving "Language.doc" content to "Code Concepts.doc" in a controlled fashion.
-    - [x] There is no heading 'Object Order'.
+    - [x] There is no heading 'Sequence Order'.
 - [x] I think I am just going to knead the content.
 - [x] The folder subdivision is now much simpler.
 - [x] "8.Previous Versions" folder: